 Equity financing is suitable for startup businesses including businesses with little to no physical assets, however it comes with some conditions.
 The individual or people (investors) who provide funding for your business automatically own a portion of your business and will consequently have a say in your daily business operations.
 This is why you must be very careful about the kind of investors you give a stake.

 Forms Of Equity Investors

 Equity investors can be active or passive.

-- Active investors expect to be deeply involved in every of your company’s operations.
+- Active investors expect to be deeply involved in every aspect of your company’s operations.

-Furthermore, there can be personality conflicts in either of the two (2).
-Therefore before you enter into any agreement with an investor, consider whether or not you are like-minded, as they will become part of your business.
+Furthermore there can be personality conflicts in either of the two types of equity investors.
+Therefore before you enter into any agreement with an investor consider whether or not you are like-minded as they will ultimately become part of your business.